 In response to the deterioration in the markets for U.S. Treasuries, Agency RMBS and other mortgage and fixed income markets resulting from the impacts of the COVID-19 pandemic, the Fed implemented a program of quantitative easing.
 Through November of 2021, the Fed was committed to purchasing \$80 billion of U.S. Treasuries and \$40 billion of Agency RMBS each month.
 In November of 2021, it began tapering its net asset purchases each month, ended net asset purchases by early March of 2022, and ended asset purchases entirely in September of 2022.
 On May 4, 2022, the FOMC announced a plan for reducing the Fed's balance sheet.
 In June of 2022, in accordance with this plan, the Fed began reducing its balance sheet by a maximum of \$30 billion of U.S. Treasuries and \$17.5 billion of Agency RMBS each month.
-On September 21, 2022, the FOMC announced the Fed's decision to continue reducing the balance sheet by a maximum of \$60 billion of U.S. Treasuries and \$35 billion of Agency RMBS per month.
-On May 1, 2024, the FOMC announced the Fed's decision to reduce the balance sheet by a maximum of \$25 billion of U.S. Treasuries and \$35 billion of Agency RMBS per month.
-As interest rates have remained high and prepayment speeds have slowed, the actual balance sheet reduction of Agency RMBS has trended well below the cap.
+On September 21, 2022, the FOMC announced the Fed's decision to continue reducing its balance sheet by a maximum of \$60 billion of U.S. Treasuries and \$35 billion of Agency RMBS per month.
+On May 1, 2024, the FOMC announced the Fed's decision to reduce its balance sheet by a maximum of \$25 billion of U.S. Treasuries and remove the cap on Agency RMBS reduction, with any amounts in excess of \$35 billion per month being reinvested in U.S. Treasury securities.
+Relatively high interest rates and slow prepayment speeds have kept the balance sheet reduction for Agency RMBS below \$20 billion per month throughout 2024, although an increase in mortgage refinance applications following the announcement of the Fed Funds rate cut in September 2024 may accelerate the process.
+As of August 2024, the Fed had reduced its balance sheet for Agency RMBS by approximately \$440 billion from the peak to \$2.3 trillion, shedding approximately 32% of the Agency RMBS added during pandemic quantitative easing and representing the lowest level since June 2021.

 On September 30, 2019, the FHFA announced that Fannie Mae and Feddie Mac were allowed to increase their capital buffers to \$25 billion and \$20 billion, respectively, from the prior limit of \$3 billion each.
 This step could ultimately lead to the Enterprises being privatized and represents the first concrete step on the road to Enterprise reform.
 In December 2020, the FHFA released a final rule on a new regulatory framework for the Enterprises which seeks to implement both a risk-based capital framework and minimum leverage capital requirements.
 On January 14, 2021, the U.S. Treasury and the FHFA executed letter agreements allowing the Enterprises to continue to retain capital up to their regulatory minimums, including buffers, as prescribed in the December rule.
 These letter agreements provide, in part, (i) there will be no exit from conservatorship until all material litigation is settled and the Enterprise has common equity Tier 1 capital of at least 3% of its assets, (ii) the Enterprises will comply with the FHFA's regulatory capital framework, (iii) higher-risk single-family mortgage acquisitions will be restricted to then current levels, and (iv) the U.S. Treasury and the FHFA will establish a timeline and process for future Enterprise reform.
 However, no definitive proposals or legislation have been released or enacted with respect to ending the conservatorship, unwinding the Enterprises, or materially reducing the roles of the Enterprises in the U.S. mortgage market.